tgjohnst/pihole-guide/README.md

 **Case**

 - Adding a case makes your Raspberry pi look a lot nicer and protects it from the elements.
-There are loads of cheap cases ($5-20) available online at Amazon, or even cheaper from Chinese suppliers (e.g. [Monoprice](https://www.monoprice.com/), [DealExtreme](http://www.dx.com), [Alibaba](https://www.alibaba.com/), [DHGate](https://www.dhgate.com)) if you're willing to wait for shipping.
+There are loads of cheap cases ($5-20) available online at Amazon, or even cheaper from overseas suppliers if you're willing to wait for shipping.
 - Make sure you pick a case that is compatible with the specific raspberry pi model you chose (e.g. most model A cases won't fit a B+).
 - If you're planning on adding a screen, make sure your case is compatible with your screen - I used a Pibow Coupe TODO case which has a low profile and doesn't get in the way of any of the pins.